cucumber-stories/cucumber-datatable/README.md

 ### A sample is better than 100 words:

-Imagine you want to handle a gherkin table like this
+Imagine you want to handle a gherkin table like this:

 ```gherkin
 Feature: Heroes sample